-We have recently announced several initiatives in the social gaming space, which is a new line of business for us and a rapidly evolving and highly competitive market.
+We have recently announced several initiatives in the social gaming space, which is a new line of business for us in a rapidly evolving and highly competitive market.
 There can be no assurance that we will be able to compete effectively or that our new initiatives will be successful.

-We have recently announced several initiatives in the social gaming space and expect to continue to invest in and market social gaming and other mobile gaming platforms to our customers in casinos and beyond.
+We have recently announced several initiatives in the social gaming space, including the recent acquisition of Rocket Speed, and expect to continue to invest in and market social gaming and other mobile gaming platforms to our customers in casinos and beyond and to explore other acquisitions in the space.
 Social gaming is a new line of business for us, which makes it difficult to assess its future prospects.
-Our products will compete in a rapidly evolving and highly competitive market against an increasing number of competitors, including Caesars Interactive, Churchill Downs and Zynga.
+Our products will compete in a rapidly evolving and highly competitive market against an increasing number of competitors, including Playtika, Churchill Downs, Zynga and slot manufacturers.
 Given the open nature of the development and distribution of games for electronic devices, our business will also compete with developers and distributors who are able to create and launch games and other content for these devices using relatively limited resources and with relatively limited start-up time or expertise.
 We have limited experience operating in this rapidly evolving marketplace and may not be able to compete effectively.